In this Q&A, Rich reflects on his time at The Fletcher School, and how his experience has led to continued success.

 I attended Fletcher for 10th-12th Grades (2006-2008).
 I had a weird academic career.
 I was in a Catholic school for Grades K-6 and then for Grades 7-9 I went to public school.
 The class sizes were big, and I was doing ok academically.
 But at the time, my parents felt that a smaller environment and more one-to-one time with teachers was a good idea.
 I was resistant at first, but it ended up being the best thing for me, and I ended up having three really good years there.
 I had about 13 students in my graduating class, so we all got to know each other pretty well.
 Mrs. Helen Weaver helped me find the STEPP program at East Carolina.
 That was a really good bridge to a larger school.
 It ended up being a really good transition.

-Did you have a favorite teacher at Fletcher?
+Did you have a favorite teacher or mentor?
+Favorite class?
+Favorite project?

 I was on the basketball team and that’s something I had a lot of fun with… before the gym was there.
 And, a lot of my friends were on the team.
 I worked with an Upper School faculty member to start the Ultimate Frisbee team.
 I remember when they built the bubble as the gymnasium.
 That was a big deal.